-4 Any involvement in the Academy for Gerontology in Higher Education prior to the 2018 merger may be considered GSA
+4 Any involvement in the Academy for Gerontology in Higher Education prior to the 2018 merger may be considered GSA activities; involvement as a student and/or transitional member is counted toward GSA engagement.

 Behavioral and Social Sciences:

 - a.
 Active involvement in the advancement of the field of gerontology - b.
 Primary membership in the BSS section for at least 7 years - c.
 Publication of a substantial body of recognized work contributing to the literature on gerontology in the behavioral or social sciences